 - 1. If doubt exists as to the interpretation of any question, the candidate is urged to submit with the answer paper, a clear statement of any assumptions made. - 2.
 This is a CLOSED BOOK EXAM.

-One of two calculators is permitted any Casio or Sharp approved model... - 3.
+An approved Sharp or Casio calculator is permitted. - 3.
 FIVE (5) questions constitute a complete exam paper.